-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate Newsguard Least Biased based on neutral wording and use of a credible methodology.
+- Overall, we rate Newsguard Least Biased based on neutral wording and the use of a credible methodology.
 We also rate them High for factual reporting based on proper sourcing of all information.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

 Founded in 2018, Newsguard is a browser extension that displays the credibility and transparency of media sources.
 Steven Brill and Gordon Crovitz are the Co-Founders.
 Brill founded The American Lawyer, Court TV, and the Yale Journalism Initiative.
-Gordon was publisher and columnist of The Wall Street Journal.
+Gordon was the publisher and columnist of The Wall Street Journal.